 In small bowl, combine buttermilk and vanilla.
 Add buttermilk mixture and flour mixture alternately to creamed mixture in large bowl, beating after each addition.
 Fold in fresh or frozen berries.

-Spoon and spread the thick batter evenly in your prepared 10-inch bundt pan and bake at 350 degrees for 60 minutes, or until toothpick inserted in center comes out clean or almost clean (be careful not to overbake, or it will be a little dry).
+Spoon and spread the thick batter evenly in your prepared 10-inch bundt pan and bake at 350˚F for 60 minutes, or until toothpick inserted in center comes out clean or almost clean (be careful not to over-bake, or cake will be a little dry).

 Cool in pan 10 minutes.
 Invert cake onto wire rack to cool completely.